 Being an adaptogen means it can help the body cope with physical and mental stress.
 The name "somnifera" also means "sleep-inducing," which highlights the ability of the herb to promote relaxation.

 Ashwagandha has traditionally been used to reduce stress, improve cognitive functions and increase energy levels.
-Research has shown that ashwagandha can boost mood and fight fatigue by improving sleep patterns and helping with difficulty sleeping .
+Research has shown that ashwagandha can boost mood, elevate brain health and fight fatigue by improving sleep patterns and helping with difficulty sleeping .

 Additionally, studies have shown that ashwagandha can reduce symptoms of anxiety and depression , .
 Furthermore, ashwagandha is a potent adaptogen that can help to regulate hormones such as cortisol (the 'stress hormone').

 Currently, there are several studies investigating the effect of ashwagandha on cortisol, and all report significant effects, with the highest one reaching almost a 30% reduction .

 The ability of Withania somnifera to lower stress and cortisol levels also carries additional benefits, such as improving testosterone levels in stressed men.
 Cortisol has immunosuppressive effects, so by lowering it, ashwagandha may also potentially boost the immune system in chronically stressed individuals.

 All these benefits are thought to be due to the plant's active ingredients – withanolides.
 They are steroidal lactones, and the most prominent ones in ashwagandha include withaferin A, withanolide A, withanolide E, withanoside IV, and withanone .

 These benefits make ashwagandha one of the best herbs for those who are looking to manage their stress levels naturally or enhance overall health.